Pinho13/LDTS-Bob-The-Destructor/docs/README.md

 #### The Pattern

-We, one more time, used the **Observer** pattern.
+Once again, we applied the **Observer** pattern.
 The `PlayerController` implements `PlayerStateListener` and observes changes in the player's state.
 When the state changes, the controller triggers the appropriate sound effects via the `SoundManager`.

 #### Implementation